 When you were working your “normal” job, having coworkers was perhaps the only thing that kept you sane.
 There was something therapeutic about water cooler conversations, or the ability to commiserate with others about how much you hated your job.

-In other words, make it fun again.
+In other words, make it fun again to stay motivated and productive.
 First of all, you probably had your reasons for quitting your 9-5 to enter the world of freelancing.
 Maybe you wanted more time with the family.

 Maybe the commute was too much for you.
 Or maybe you needed flexible hours for medical or other reasons.
 Sit down and make a list of the reasons you’re a freelancer.